-In these cases, the net shall be treated as having an empty discipline.
-If the net is referenced in behavioral code, then it shall be treated as having empty discipline with a domain binding of discrete, otherwise it shall be treated as having empty discipline with no domain binding.
-If a net has a wire type but is not connected to behavioral code (interconnect) and it resolved to domain discrete then its wire type shall be used in any net type resolution steps per IEEE std 1364-2005 Verilog HDL.
+In these cases, the net shall be treated as having no discipline.
+If the net is referenced in behavioral code, then it shall be treated as having no discipline with a domain binding of discrete, otherwise it shall be treated as having no discipline and no domain binding.
+If a net has a wire type but is not connected to behavioral code (interconnect) and it resolved to domain discrete then its wire type shall be used in any net type resolution steps per IEEE Std 1364-2005 Verilog HDL.